 Have you felt the loneliness that a cloudy, rainy day brings?
 It’s the only kind of loneliness I love.
-Holed up safely at home, enjoying the battle of rain drops from my window.
+Holed up safely at home, enjoying the battle of raindrops from my window.

 Blurbs of people, vehicles, shops, kids, umbrellas – their outlines awry.
-Like a watercolor painting on which has spilled water.
+Like a watercolour painting on which has spilled water.
 Trickling destruction.
 As if trying to break their molds and unite with each other.

 The trees sway in the high winds in a gentle dance, the occasional soft thunder adding percussion to the mix.
 It seems like nature has become a playful child.
 Wet, fresh, young, as if given another chance to be reborn.